etag/user_documentation/User_Guide_for_ETAG.md

 Time stamps must be in the formats described in the database documentation section [8.5.1.3.
 Time Stamps](https://www.postgresql.org/docs/9.3/datatype-datetime.html#DATATYPE-TIMESTAMPS)

 If you make changes to your tag reads file in Excel, beware Excel's automatic csv import.
 Manually set Excel to import everything as text.
 Otherwise, Excel will change the date formatting or drop leading zeroes from RFID tag numbers.
 An alternative is using R to add a column with the reader UUID (reader name).

+You can also use the UI to correct them manually, as for deletions, or the [API using PATCH](https://github.com/etag/user_documentation/blob/master/User_Guide_for_ETAG.md#accessing-data-with-the-api).
+In particular, we currently only support updating records from private (default) to public (recommended to encourage sharing of data and public viewing of data) with API at the moment.
+We currently provide [R code](https://osf.io/b7n6z/) to change private data to public.
+We encourage those who access the API via Python or curl to share their code via the ETAG wiki, a pull request to this repository, or by [sharing the code for posting](mailto:cmcurry@ou.edu).

 ### Automatically
 You can upload RFID Reads automatically to the ETAG portal using the API and your authentication token.
 Duplicates should not occur because loading occurs real-time.
 Tagged Data and Reader Data files must be uploaded manually before you allow RFID Reads to attempt loading.
 This feature is in development and not currently available.